WTCB/D4C/README.md

 This repository hosts a proposed exchange protocol for building data.

 # Model
-If you want to integrate the exchange protocol in your application, you can find the documentation on the model here: [[Model]](Model/README.md).
+If you want to integrate the exchange protocol in your application, you can find the documentation on the model here: [Model](Model/README.md).

-# Properties
+# Data dictionairies & Properties
-The protocol uses URI's to identify properties.
-The properties are hosted on the test environment of the bSDD.\
+The protocol uses URI's to identify properties instead to integrate the use existing properties, published in datadictionairies.
+Only data dictionaries structured following EN ISO 23386 should be used.
+The API's return properties hosted on the test environment of the bSDD (buildingSMART Data Dictionary). \
 Domain that hosts the properties: [https://search-test.bsdd.buildingsmart.org/uri/bw/D4C-LCA](https://search-test.bsdd.buildingsmart.org/uri/bw/D4C-LCA) \
 Available properties on the above domain: [https://search-test.bsdd.buildingsmart.org/uri/bw/D4C-LCA/0.1](https://search-test.bsdd.buildingsmart.org/uri/bw/D4C-LCA/0.1)\
 Example of such a property '[Global Warming Potential](https://search-test.bsdd.buildingsmart.org/uri/bw/D4C-LCA/0.1/prop/gwp-fossil)' fossil fuels \